podcast

 DZ-45: Arguments of the Scene

-How can you dramatise your theme on a scene level?
+Listen to discover how a character's worldview becomes the engine of conflict inside a single scene.
 As part of their ongoing exploration of scene-work, Stu and Chas apply their earlier thinking on theme and character worldview to individual scenes.
 Can examining a scene from a thematic perspective impact the drama, conflict or stakes of the scene?
-How does your character's conscious and subconscious world views dramatise the overall theme of the work?
+How does your character’s conscious and subconscious world views dramatise the overall theme of the work?
 How can an individual scene reflect the larger themes of the overall story?
-Do any of these questions or approaches lead to writing better scenes?
-To this end, Stu...
+Do any of these questions or approaches lead to writing better sc...

 2017-10-27